Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 Device Support
 ==============

-The Convolution/Correlation library element supports AIE1 and AIE-ML for all features with the following differences.
+The Convolution/Correlation library element supports AIE and AIE-ML devices for all features with the following differences.

-- Round modes available and the enumerated values of round modes differ between AIE1 and AIE-ML.
+- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types
 ===============

 The data type for input port F and G (inF and inG) is controlled by T_DATA_F and T_DATA_G respectively.
-Both inputs may take one of the 5 choices: int8, int16, int32, cint16, cint32.
-The output may take one of 4 choices: int16, int32, cint16, cint32.
+Both inputs may take one of the 7 choices: int8, int16, int32, cint16, cint32, float and bfloat16.
+The output may take one of 5 choices: int16, int32, cint16, cint32, float.
 Please see table :ref:`CONV_CORR_combos` for valid input/output data type combinations.

 .. _CONV_CORR_combos:

-.. table:: Supported Combinations of Input/Output data types
+.. table:: IO-BUFFER INTERFACE : Supported Combinations of Input/Output data types
    :align: center

    +------------------+------------------+------------------+------------------+------------------+